DEDICATED TO THE LEGACY OF PRIMITIVE ANTIQUE AMERICAN SALT GLAZED STONEWARE

-We found this crock outside Philadelphia in the cellar of a collectors home.
+We found this crock outside of Philadelphia in the cellar of a collectors home.
 The owner told us that it had been in his cellar since before he could remember.
 He was in his late 80's and the home belonged to his family since 1871.
 It was the first …..and only....Wingender crock we have ever seen of this size.
 The crock measured out at 19" tall and weighed 26 pounds!
 Crocks like this were used mostly for fermentation.

 When stoneware is fired in the kiln, the temperature fluctuations, oxygen levels and organic nature of the glazes can change coloration.
 This was evident here with this small pitcher which came out a unique and beautiful color.